-CAMP LEADERSHIP: It is the policy of the Boy Scouts of America that at least two (2) adult leaders, both of whom must be 21 years of age or older, attend summer camp with your Troop.
-Ideally, the Scoutmaster is the best choice for camp leader; female units must have at least one female leader.
-All attendees, youth and adults, must be currently registered in your Troop to attend camp with your Troop.
-All adults must have completed Youth Protection Training.
+CAMP LEADERSHIP: It is the policy of Scouting America that at least two (2) adult leaders, both of whom must be 21 years of age or older, attend summer camp with your Troop.
+Ideally, the Scoutmaster is the best choice for camp leader.
+Units with female Scouts must have at least one female leader in camp the entire week.
+ALL attendees, both youth and adult, who are attending summer camp with your troop must be registered members of Scouting America.
+ALL ADULTS attending summer camp with your troop must be registered members of your troop.

 UNDERSTANDING: The Camp Leader is in charge of the Troop at all times, and is responsible for the conduct of their Scouts.
-Scoutmasters must know of Scouts who need special attention due to physical challenges or personal problems (heart disease, excessive shyness, allergies, etc.).
+Scoutmasters must be aware of Scouts who need special attention due to physical challenges or personal problems (heart disease, excessive shyness, allergies, etc.).